 Scientists predict higher global temperatures over this century.
-While this may benefit some countries, most will face varying degrees of damages.
-This has motivated research on solar geoengineering , technology that allows countries to unilaterally and temporarily lower global temperatures.
-To better understand the security implications of this technology, we develop a simple theory that incorporates solar geoengineering, counter-geoengineering to reverse its effects, and the use of military force to prevent others from modifying temperatures.
-We find that when countries’ temperature preferences diverge, applications of geoengineering and counter-geoengineering can be highly inefficient due to deployment in opposite directions.
-Due to this inefficiency, under certain conditions, countries may prefer military interventions over peaceful ones.
-Cooperation that avoids a waste of resources can emerge in repeated settings, but difficulties in monitoring or attributing interventions make such arrangements less attractive.
-We verify some of our modeling assumptions and evaluate the model's implications using original survey data.
+While this may benefit some countries, most will face varying degrees of damage.
+This has motivated research on solar geoengineering , a technology that allows countries to unilaterally and temporarily lower global temperatures.
+To better understand the security implications of this technology, we develop a simple theory that incorporates solar geoengineering, countergeoengineering to reverse its effects, and the use of military force to prevent others from modifying temperatures.
+We find that when countries’ temperature preferences diverge, applications of geoengineering and countergeoengineering can be highly wasteful due to deployment in opposite directions.
+Under certain conditions, countries may prefer military interventions over peaceful ones.
+Cooperation that avoids costs or waste of resources can emerge in repeated settings, but difficulties in monitoring or attributing interventions make such arrangements less attractive.